Kawasaki

 A great ZX14 review HERE

-So the whole deal was done over the phone, with a salesman I’d never met to purchase a motorcycle that I hadn’t actually seen.
-All of which suited me perfectly – no stuffing about, no tire kicking and no playing silly games re pricing with a salesman.
-Welcome to a new paradigm of retail – the internet, a phone and a credit card.
+The whole deal was done over the phone, with a salesman I’d never met to purchase a motorcycle that I hadn’t actually seen.
+All of which suited me perfectly – no stuffing about, no tire kicking and no playing silly games regarding pricing with a salesman.
+Welcome to a new (to me) paradigm of retail – the internet, a phone and a credit card.

 Leave a comment